 Heuristic Circular Propagation

-This feature is basically the combination of both above heuristic operation (internal and external propagation) in a single operation.
+This feature combines the two above heuristic operations (internal and external propagation) into a single operation.

 You can access these features by: